 Most inventors named on patents are men – in the US, almost 90%.
 The disparity, discussed in a previous blog here, exceeds the underlying disparities in the education and advancement of women in science, technology, and engineering (STEM), suggesting that innovative contributions of women are not being patented.
 To assess and address this issue, the Intellectual Property Owners Association (IPO) is presenting a free Virtual Roadshow webinar on April 28, 2020, with a panel of experts discussing the statistics and the tools available to help ensure patenting of women’s inventions, including IPO’s Gender Diversity in Innovation Toolkit.

-The one-hour webinar will begin at 11:00 am PT / 2:00 pm ET on Tuesday April 28, and can be accessed here.
+The one-hour webinar will begin at 11:00 am PT / 2:00 pm ET on Tuesday April 28.
 No registration is required.

 The speakers will include: